 Whenever we meet new people, we’re always assessing whether we like or trust them, even before we have gotten to know them.
-The challenge with trust is that it can take a long time to gain someone else’s trust, but we can lose it very quickly with just one mistake.
+The challenge with trust is it can take a long time to gain someone else’s trust, but we can lose it quickly with just one mistake.

 Recently, I wrote notes of appreciation to people I had built relationships with over several years.
-It came as a surprise that most of them found it challenging to write something back that they really wanted to say to me simply because they didn’t have a high level of trust in themselves to be able to articulate the words they wanted to say.
+It came as a surprise most of them found it challenging to write something back they wanted to say to me because they didn’t have a high level of trust in themselves to articulate the words they wanted to say.

 - You will know who you can or cannot trust.
 We cannot give what we haven’t got so we cannot give trust to others if we cannot trust ourselves first.
 By learning to trust ourselves more first, we’ll have a greater level of awareness of who we can trust and why we should trust them.

 - You will develop more discipline.
-Similar to becoming more persistent, trusting ourselves more means we will be more focused on what we want and will stay committed to what’s important to us.
+Similar to becoming more persistent, trusting ourselves more means we’ll be more focused on what we want and will stay committed to what’s important to us.
 Being more disciplined will also make us more patient and dedicated to what we truly desire in life.

 - You will not feel the need to please others.
-A powerful thing we can learn in life is that we cannot make a person feel happy or feel sad.
+A powerful thing we can learn in life is we cannot make a person feel happy or feel sad.
 Every emotion we feel is our responsibility.
 Trusting ourselves more will help us be more accepting of others and support us in not feeling the need to make others happy.